Embed your typeform

 Read on to learn more about each of the six embed options.

 A standard embedded typeform will load in your website wherever you decide to put it.
-You can see a preview of your embedded typeform in the main panel on the right.
+You can see a preview of your embedded typeform in the center panel.

-You can change the height and width of your typeform, and you can also choose to hide the progress bar or the header.
+You can change the height and width of your typeform, and you can also choose to hide the header of Question Groups.

 Clicking Get the code will generate your embed code, based on the settings you’ve chosen.
 Read on to find out about your embed options and settings.